Foryouth

 —Development Director

-This wasn’t a design refresh problem.
-It was a structural one.
+This wasn’t a visual design issue.
+It was a structural problem.

 Chapter 2